lizthompson07/fisheriescape/README.md

 Without any customizations, the site will connect to a local sqlite3 database.
 This is an ideal, fast and simple option for local development.
 After running the `migrate` command an empty sqlite database will be created in the project root called `db.sqlite3`.
 This file is already in the .gitignore file.

+### Static files
+Static files are not stored in the git repository, they can be pushed to the static file server using `python manage.py findstatic` and downloaded to a machine for local development using `python manage.py collectstatic`.
+If this step is skipped the "you are not using chrome" warning message will show and images will appear broken on the "127.0.0.1:8000/en" page

 **The first step of customizing the site's configuration is by cloning the `.env_sample` file and renaming this copy to `.env`.** This file is also in the .gitignore.
 This file has numerous switches and flags that can be used for customizing the application.
 The `.env_sample` file has a lot of annotation and the configuration